dkakkar/Twitter-Sentiment-Classifier/README.md

 iv. scipy (https://www.scipy.org/)

+The required libraries could also be installed from requirements.txt using:

+            pip install -r requirements.txt

 #### Steps

 The classifier has been trained and pickled as svmClassifier.pkl.
 There is no need to run the training again.
 However, in future the classifier can be re-trained and tested using training.py in src folder.